MissyMedina/AutoDevCore/GUI_DESIGN_SPEC.md

 ### **User Adoption:**
 - **Project Managers:** 90% can create and track projects without training
-- **New Developers:** 80% can generate their first app within 30 minutes
+- **Entry-Level Developers:** 80% can generate their first app within 30 minutes
+- **Mid-Level Developers:** 90% can implement features within 2 hours
 - **DevOps Engineers:** 95% can deploy applications using the interface
 - **Stakeholders:** 85% can understand project progress from dashboard